These five steps can help you give better feedback — and help make it stick

 But, those managers are missing out on an incredible coaching tool.
 If you have ever watched the Star Wars films, you’ll notice that Luke is always eager to learn from master Jedi Yoda.
 Yoda’s coaching encourages Luke to look forward, not back.
 It’s advice that Luke knows will help him become a Jedi master.

-If you want to be a Jedi master or just a better manager to your staff, start with these five steps to giving effective feedback.
+If you want to be a Jedi master or just a better manager of your staff, start with these five steps to giving effective feedback.

 1. It’s really feedforward, not feedback.